Deplatforming: Deplatforming in social media

 Beginning in 2015, Reddit banned several communities on the site ("subreddits") for violating the site's anti-harassment policy.
 A 2017 study published in the journal Proceedings of the ACM on Human-Computer Interaction, examining "the causal effects of the ban on both participating users and affected communities," found that "the ban served a number of useful purposes for Reddit" and that "Users participating in the banned subreddits either left the site or (for those who remained) dramatically reduced their hate speech usage.
 Communities that inherited the displaced activity of these users did not suffer from an increase in hate speech."
-In June 2020 and January 2021, Reddit also issued bans to two prominent online pro-Trump communities over violations of the website's content and harassments policies.
+In June 2020 and January 2021, Reddit also issued bans to two prominent online pro-Trump communities over violations of the website's content and harassment policies.

 On May 2, 2019, Facebook and the Facebook-owned platform Instagram announced a ban of "dangerous individuals and organizations" including Nation of Islam leader Louis Farrakhan, Milo Yiannopoulos, Alex Jones and his organization InfoWars, Paul Joseph Watson, Laura Loomer, and Paul Nehlen.
 In the wake of the 2021 storming of the US Capitol, Twitter banned then-president Donald Trump, as well as 70,000 other accounts linked to the event and the far-right movement QAnon.

+Some studies have found that the deplatforming of extremists reduced their audience, although other research has found that some content creators became more toxic following deplatforming and migration to alt-tech platform.

 Twitter

-On November 18, 2022, Elon Musk, as newly instated CEO of Twitter, reopened previously banned Twitter accounts of high profile users including Kathie Griffin, Jorden Peterson, and Babylon Bee as part of the new Twitter policy.
-As Musk exclaimed, “New Twitter policy is freedom of speech, but not freedom of reach".
+On November 18, 2022, Elon Musk, as newly appointed CEO of Twitter, reopened previously banned Twitter accounts of high-profile users, including Kathy Griffin, Jordan Peterson, and The Babylon Bee as part of the new Twitter policy.
+As Musk exclaimed, "New Twitter policy is freedom of speech, but not freedom of reach".